Last updated: 5 January 2021

-Students over 16 years old can apply online for a visa to study English in the UK for more than six months.
+Students over 16 years old must apply online for a visa to study English in the UK for more than six months.

-Students who are older than 16 can study English in the UK for between 6- 11 months on an 11 Month Short Term Student visa. read more about 11 Month Short Term Student Visas +
+Students who are older than 16 can study English in the UK for between six - 11 months on a Short Term Study visa.

-You can apply for a visa up to three months before your date of travel to the UK.
-You should get a decision on your visa within three weeks when you apply from outside the UK.
+Students can apply for a Short-term Study visa up to three months before the date of travel.
+They can apply up to six months in advance for a Student visa.
+They should get a decision within three weeks.

-Students who are resident in the UK at any time before 31 December 2020 can apply for settled status, which would give them the right to work after January 2021.
+EU, EEA and Swiss nationals who arrived in the UK before 31 December 2020 can apply for settled status, which will give them the right to work after January 2021.

 English UK is campaigning for English language students in the UK to be given work rights in the future.

 Erasmus+ funding is guaranteed until the end of the academic year in 2021.
-Future funding will be subject of negotiations during the transition period.
+The UK Government has decided not to continue its involvement in the Erasmus programme.

-For 2020, non-EEA students who are travelling as part of a group of EEA students will continue to be able to travel without a visa if they are listed on the form.
+Until September 2021, non-EEA students who are travelling as part of a group of EEA students will continue to be able to travel without a visa if they are listed on the List of Travellers form.